Narrandera

 Employment conditions in Narrandera face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Employment opportunities locally may be limited, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, employment increased by 2.5%, while labour force rose by 5.0%, leading to a rise in unemployment rate of 2.2 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Narrandera's employment mix suggests local employment should increase by 5.5% over five years and 12.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not consider localised population projections.
+Manufacturing is particularly specialized in the area, with an employment share 2.3 times higher than the regional level.
+However, health care & social assistance is under-represented, with only 13.7% of Narrandera's workforce compared to 16.9% in Rest of NSW.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 2.5% while labour force increased by 5.0%, causing the unemployment rate to rise by 2.2 percentage points in Narrandera.
+By comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Narrandera's employment mix suggests local employment should increase by 5.5% over five years and 12.1% over ten years, though it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment